Postpartum Depression Success Stories

 When one partner is struggling with postpartum depression, the other partner can begin to take on depression symptoms as well.
 Couples often face marital problems that are compounded by treating postpartum depression and caring for a new baby.

-Despite martial challenges such as a lack of intimacy and limited communication, couples can heal their relationships through therapy.
+Despite marital challenges, such as a lack of intimacy and limited communication, couples can heal their relationships through therapy.
 Many couples claim that their challenges with postpartum depression ultimately brought them closer together.
 In the end, it helped them both become better parents and better partners to each other.

 Success Rate of Treatment